pact-foundation/pact-specification/README.md

 Note: One implications of this philosophy is that you cannot verify, using pact, that a key or a header will _not_ be present in a response.
 You can only verify what _is_.

+### JSON Schema

+For a declarative, structured format of this version of the specification, see its [JSON Schema](https://raw.githubusercontent.com/pactflow/pact-schemas/main/dist/pact-schema-v3.json).

 ### Version 3.0

 Version 3.0 introduces the following changes from 2.0: